-A: Every point that is given for every assignment are not equally weighted.
-I.e. Categories with higher weights will have greater emphasis on the grade those with lower weights.
+A: Every point that is given for every assignment is not equally weighted, i.e. categories with higher weights will have greater impact on the grade than those with lower weights.

 Example: A class has category weights in which Tests are worth 10% and Homework is work 90% of the term grade.
 A student has received an average of 80% on all homework assignments, and a average of 87.2% on Tests.
 View the breakdown below to see how the student has earned a B- = 80.7%.

 Q: My grade dropped after scoring a higher grade than my overall grade.
 What happened?